 These documents should be updated continuously throughout employment.

-The Most Common DQ File Mistakes I See: (1) Expired medical certificates still in active files — carriers forget to replace them when drivers renew.
+The Most Common DQ File Mistakes I See: (1) Expired medical certificates still in active files - carriers forget to replace them when drivers renew.
 (2) MVR pulled at hire but never updated annually.
-(3) Missing Clearinghouse queries — especially the annual limited query which became mandatory in 2020.
+(3) Missing Clearinghouse queries - especially the annual limited query which became mandatory in 2020.
 (4) No documentation of the previous employer drug inquiry.
-(5) Training records stored separately from the DQ file, making them invisible during an audit.
+(5) Training records stored separately from the DQ file, making them invisible during a DOT audit.

 How Long to Keep DQ Files